center2055/AdvancedDiscordMCP/README.md

 - `create_role`: Create a new role in a server
 - `delete_role`: Delete a role from a server
 - `modify_role`: Modify role properties (name, color, permissions, position, etc.)
-- `list_roles`: List all roles in a server with details
+- `list_roles`: List all roles in a server with details (includes position information)
 - `get_role_info`: Get detailed information about a specific role
 - `set_role_hierarchy`: Set the role hierarchy by specifying role order (from highest to lowest)
+  - Supports both role IDs and role names (case-insensitive)
+  - Automatically handles bot role restrictions
+  - Intelligently calculates positions below the bot's role
 - `add_role`: Add a role to a user
 - `remove_role`: Remove a role from a user